salzschneider/jira-restclient-php/README.md

 Jira-RestClient-PHP (Alpha version)
 ================

-It will be a Atlassian JIRA Rest API client library in PHP.
+It will be an Atlassian JIRA Rest API client library for PHP.
 You will be able to communicate with your JIRA easly using this library.
 It's an alpha/prototype version, **please don't use it yet**.

 Installing